Talks & Events

 Talk by Leah Gordon, Co-founder of the Ghetto Biennale

-In 2023 the Atis Rezistans | Ghetto Biennale exhibition at St Kunigundis Church at documenta fifteen was awarded the Exhibition of the Year award by AICA Germany.
+In 2023, the Atis Rezistans | Ghetto Biennale exhibition at St. Kunigundis Church during documenta fifteen received AICA Germany’s Exhibition of the Year award.

 Read >> Ghetto Biennale